Nik-mmzd/wayback-machine-downloader/README.md

 # Note
 This README is from OG project.
-To install forked version use Docker: `docker pull ghcr.io/nik-mmzd/wayback-machine-downloader:latest`
+To install forked version use following Docker image: `ghcr.io/nik-mmzd/wayback-machine-downloader:latest`.
-This fork includes patches from OG project PRs
+This fork includes patches from OG project PRs (see commit messages)

 # Wayback Machine Downloader